vu-minh/myslides/esann2019_v2.md

 .caption[Embedding of 1797 digits with PCA (on the left) and with modified PPCA (on the right)]

 + The decoder $f(\mathbf{z})$ of PPCA is a simple neural network with one hidden layer of 50 units and a sigmoid activation function.
-+ The inference is done by the pyro's built-in SVI optimizer.
++ The inference is done by the Pyro's built-in SVI optimizer.

-.footnote[pyro, Deep Universal Probabilistic Programming, http://pyro.ai/]
+.footnote[Pyro, Deep Universal Probabilistic Programming, http://pyro.ai/]

 ---
 # Recap